I finished The Art of Biblical Narrative by Robert Alter.

 1. in the Old West, a hereditary caste of gunslingers (With a genetic predisposition for quick drawing) were given political office, or

-2. Westerns are actually garbled retellings of an ancient Aztek legend of creature that shot fire from its arms
+2. Westerns are actually garbled retellings of an ancient Aztek legend of a creature that shot fire from its arms

 and that all scholars would agree the tenth Western (the sheriff with the lame right arm) came from a different tradition and was inadvertently included as a “Western”

 Of course, all those interpretations would be nonsense.
 A fast-draw gunslinger is a genre convention of a Western.
 It provides important information about the identity of the hero the audience is supposed to follow.
 It demonstrates the protective masculinity of the hero.
-And in the tenth story the genre convention is there by its absence: the hero overcomes adversity to protect the town in spite of his lameness.
+And in the tenth story, the genre convention is there by its absence: the hero overcomes adversity to protect the town in spite of his lameness.